llltttjjj/DisguiseSignature/README.md

 Group members: 刘天骏 202000460002

-Introduction: A simple test of sm2 identifier and some usage
+Introduction: A function that generates a disguise signature of a stranger without the message

 Accomplished project: